denoland/manual/continuous_integration.md

 from cache instead of re-downloading.

-There is still one issue with the above approach: the cache key name is hardcoded on each OS, meaning the same cache will be restored everytime, even if one or more dependencies are updated.
+There is still one issue with the above approach: the cache key name is hardcoded on each OS, meaning the same cache will be restored every time, even if one or more dependencies are updated.
 The solution is to use a lockfile and to generate a different key each time the cache need to be refreshed.
 You can find more information on using lockfiles in Deno [here](./linking_to_external_code/integrity_checking.md).

 Once your project contains a lockfile, use GitHub Action's built-in `hashFiles`